makersacademy/chitter-challenge/README.md

 # RPS Challenge

-A small weekend project at Makers Academy to making a Twitter clone that will allow the users to post messages to a public stream.
+A small weekend project at Makers Academy making a Twitter clone that will allow the users to post messages to a public stream.

 ## Instructions